knutcode/projects-overview/README.md

-Listing the most notable projects and assignments not included in my portfolio &nbsp;
+#### Listing the most notable projects and assignments not included in my portfolio
 &nbsp;

 ## Kodehode Projects